Syria condemns 'cowardly' U.S. air strikes on Iran-backed militias

 Kataib Hezbollah has denied involvement in recent attacks against U.S. interests.
 Iran denies involvement in attacks on U.S. sites.

-Several attacks, including the one on Erbil airport, have been claimed by little-known groups which some Iraqi and Western officials say are a front for established Iranian-backed groups such as Kataib Hezbollah.
+Several attacks, including the one at Erbil airport, have been claimed by little-known groups which some Iraqi and Western officials say are a front for established Iranian-backed groups such as Kataib Hezbollah.

 LIMITED RESPONSE